 Admission Policy

 Animals are admitted when space is available, on a case by case basis.
-Both health and temperament assessments are required, along with a surrender fee (see below) to off-set the cost of care.
+Both health and temperament assessments are required, along with a surrender fee of $75 (see below) to off-set the cost of care.
 Animal admission is at the sole discretion of PAWS Atlanta management.

 Intake Appointments